Tifton Non-Immigrant Visa Lawyer

 Non-immigrant visas are visas that are granted for temporary duration for a specific purpose; they are not intended to allow people to live and work permanently in the U.S. or become U.S. citizens.
 However, while you are here on a non-immigrant visa, you can sometimes apply for an adjustment of status to lawful permanent residence, obtain a Green Card, and even apply for citizenship through naturalization.
-At the Tifton immigration law office of Shirazi Immigration Law, we can help you with all of these matters.
+At the Moultrie immigration law office of Shirazi Immigration Law, we can help you with all of these matters.

 U.S. immigration law offers dozens of non-immigrant visas.
 Listed below are just some of these visas.
 Every visa category has its own eligibility requirements and criteria that must be met.
-Call our office in Tifton to apply for one of these visas or to see if you are eligible for an adjustment of status.
+Call our office in Moultrie to apply for one of these visas or to see if you are eligible for an adjustment of status.

 - B-1 – Amateur or professional athlete competing for prize money

 - B-1 – Business visitor exploring business opportunities or promoting a business venture

 - B-1 – Domestic employee or nanny accompanying a foreign national employer